 Yes, I hear you in the back…

-Why choose an agent at all when one can simply go online to a regular P2P site and find voice talent or as a voice talent get hired directly?
+Why choose an agent when one can go online to a regular P2P site, find voice talent, or get hired directly as a voice talent?

-Agencies already have long-established relationships with talent, and by working with experienced artists with a proven track record should also save you money in the long run, meaning no expensive retakes.
+Agencies already have long-established relationships with talent.
+Working with experienced artists with a proven track record should also save you money in the long run, meaning no expensive retakes.
 If you buy cheap, you buy twice!

 - the voice-over script